8 Mistakes People Make Buying A Home Battery

 The only thing worse than paying too little and getting a crap battery is paying too much and getting a crap battery.

-It’s depressing how often people are quoted a crazy high price for a small and/or crap battery.
+It’s depressing how often people are quoted a crazy-high price for a small, and/or crap, battery.

-You’d hope overpaying will at least protect you against shoddy installations.
+You’d hope that overpaying will at least protect you against shoddy installations.
 Sadly, this isn’t the case.
 In my experience, many companies that charge sky-high prices for batteries don’t care much for quality installations.

 It breaks my heart to field calls from concerned pensioners who have spent a small fortune on a tiny battery sold to them by a doorknocking high-pressure salesman and installed by a clown.